How the Sturgis Motorcycle Rally may have spread coronavirus across the Upper Midwest

-A lifelong motorcycle enthusiast, the 50-year-old construction worker and father of five had been determined to go to the Sturgis Motorcycle Rally, a Holy Grail for bikers.
+A lifelong motorcycle enthusiast, the 50-year-old construction worker and father of five had been determined to go to the Sturgis Motorcycle Rally, a holy grail for bikers.
 Even when his girlfriend, Angie Balcom, decided to stay back because she was worried about being around so many people during a pandemic, Cervantes was adamant about going.

 “I don’t think there was nothing that was going to stop me,” he said.